Xunnamius/error-utils/README.md

 ```

 `DummyError` is a generic pseudo-error meant to be thrown, caught, and consumed
-during exclusively within a testing environment to verify the correctness of
+exclusively within a testing environment to verify the correctness of error
-error handling behavior.
+handling behavior.

 #### Example